mc-o/mc-o.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a PhD student at SpaceTimeLab under supervision of Tao Cheng and Laura Toni.
 My research focuses on reinforcement learning and graph neural networks to model network performances.
+I obtained my MSc at the Imperial College London and University College London under supervision of Bani Anvari.
+My research was about short-term traffic prediction with a delayed dynamic model.
+I am broadly interested in developing machine learning models that is related to intellignet mobility.

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.